-Hypertension is a condition where an ethnic beauty's blood pressure is high.
-What actually is blood pressure one may ask.
 Blood pressure is the measure of the force of blood against the walls of one's arteries as their heart pumps the blood through their body.
-High blood pressure, or hypertension can become chronic – an all the time occurence, which will then present a problem.
+High blood pressure, or hypertension can become chronic, which will then present a problem.
 Items to know: there are two measurements involved when gauging one's blood pressure.
 1. Systolic & 2.
 Diastolic.
 These depend on whether or not the heart muscle is contracting --systole-- or relaxed --diastole-- between beats.
 Normal blood pressure is usually below or just at 120 over 80 [120/80] mmHg.
 Blood pressure that is considered high is when it is consistently at or above 140 over 90 [140/90]mmHg.
 You may wonder what mmHg is...
 Well, the easiest way to describe it is millimeters of Mercury, these are what the blood pressure is measured in.

 Hypertension or high blood pressure has two categories, either 1.
 Primary -- which means blood pressure is high without a readily seen medical cause; or 2.
 Secondary -- which means the blood pressure is high due to conditions that may be affecting the kidneys, the heart, the arteries, or the endocrine system – an arrangement of glands that secrete a regulating hormone directly into the bloodstream.

-Why is it important for ethnic beauties to know whether or not they suffer from hypertension? ...Because it can put one at risk for having a stroke, or a heart attack -- a myocardial infarction.
+When left undetected or treated it can put you at risk for having a stroke, or a heart attack -- a myocardial infarction.
 This condition may also, if unchecked, cause an aneurysm, arterial or even kidney disease, and sadly, in many it can and does cause a shortened life expectancy.